LLNL/axom/src/examples/radiuss_tutorial/lesson_02/README.md

 [lesson_02: INFO] Mesh had 0 intersection pairs
 ```

+### Next time:
-!!! next_time In the next lesson, we will port our naive algorithm to other execution and memory spaces with the help of the [RAJA](https://github.com/LLNL/raja) and [Umpire](https://github.com/LLNL/umpire) libraries.
+In the next lesson, we will port our naive algorithm to other execution and memory spaces with the help of the [RAJA](https://github.com/LLNL/raja) and [Umpire](https://github.com/LLNL/umpire) libraries.